Mingqi

 $685.00

-H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING!
+H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING WITHIN CONTINENTAL U.S.!

-Often ancestral figures were portrayed sitting in horseshoe chairs to reflect the high status of the figure they were portraying.
-As many earthenware mingqi, this well-modeled chair has a liberally applied thick green glaze resulting in expected drips around the stretchers.
-The seat is decorated with a yellow glaze imitating caning and the decorative carved design on the splat also has a yellow glaze and a carved decorative “clocklike” circular design.
-The bottom of the seat and legs are not glazed, as is usual.
-It is in very good condition with expected minor chips and minor glaze pitting and deterioration consistent with its age and long burial.
-It pairs perfectly with item 3330 and together would add to a fine collection of Chinese ceramics.
+Often ancestral figures were portrayed sitting in horseshoe chairs to reflect their high status.
+As many earthenware mingqi, this well-modeled chair has a liberally applied green glaze resulting in expected drips around the stretchers.
+The seat is decorated with a yellow glaze imitating caning and the decorative carved design on the splat also has a green glaze and a carved decorative “clocklike” circular design.
+The bottom of the seat and legs are not usually glazed.
+In very good condition with expected minor chips and minor glaze deterioration consistent with its age and long burial, it pairs perfectly with item 3330 and together would add to a fine collection of Chinese ceramics or brighten up a small space.

-• Antique Ming Earthenware Horseshoe Chair, China (3330BOK)
+• Antique Ming Earthenware Horseshoe Chair, China (3330BOK) $685

 $685.00

-H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING
+H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING WITHIN CONTINENTAL U.S.!

-This charming miniature Ming dynasty ceramic horseshoe pottery chair is an accurate model of an impressive Ming chair that would have been made of a beautifully grained hardwood and constructed with a continuous horseshoe shaped top rail and a caned seat.
+This charming miniature Ming dynasty ceramic horseshoe pottery chair is an accurate model of an impressive beautifully grained hardwood Ming chair with a continuous horseshoe shaped top rail and a caned seat.
 The curved splat of a wood chair might have either carved or pierced motifs or medallions and straight or curved stretchers joining the legs in pairs at the same height on each side.
-Often ancestral carved figures were portrayed sitting in horseshoe chairs to reflect the high status of the figure they were portraying.
-This ceramic mingqi has a thick green glaze throughout which was liberally applied normal usual drips around the stretchers.
-The seat is decorated with a yellow glaze in imitation of caning as is the decorative carved design on the splat, but the bottoms of both the seat and legs are unglazed.
-The rail ends splay to the right and left for hand comfort and decorative effect are traditionally found in Ming Dynasty hardwood horseshoe-shaped chairs.
-It is in very good condition with minor chips and paint losses and fading due to its being buried underground in a tomb for centuries.
-It would be a fine addition to a collection of antique ceramics.
+Often ancestral carved figures were portrayed sitting in horseshoe chairs and reflect the high status of the figure they were portraying.
+This ceramic mingqi (burial item) has a thick green glaze throughout which was liberally applied normal usual drips around the stretchers.
+The seat is decorated with a yellow glaze in imitation of caning as is the decorative carved design on the splat, but the bottoms of the seat and legs are unglazed.
+The rail ends splay to the right and left for hand comfort and decorative effect are traditionally found in Ming Dynasty hardwood chairs.
+In very good condition with minor chips and paint losses, it was buried underground in a tomb for centuries.
+This would be a fine addition to a collection of antique ceramics or simply a beautiful decorative piece to brighten a small space.

-• Antique Rare Set of Ming Ceramic Attendants, China (3224ABC-BKEM) $4985
+Antique Rare Set of Ming Ceramic Attendants, China (3224ABC-BKEM) SPECIAL PRICE

-H: 17.875″ W: 4.875″ D: 4.75″ | FOR SHIPPING INFORMATION CONTACT US AT 213-568-3030
+H: 17.875″ W: 4.875″ D: 4.75″ |CALL 213-568-3030 OR EMAIL [email protected] FOR SHIPPING COST

 This brilliant set of three Ming dynasty attendants – one male and two female – are in a unique category of refinement and elegance that reflects the importance and high status of the tomb, the deceased and the family that commissioned them.
 Standing on hexagonal bases with arms folded below their chests and presenting offerings to the deceased, their clothing and parts of the bases have a rare cobalt blue glaze for burial objcts, two have yellow glazed areas and all have painted unglazed areas.
 Their removable heads are highly detailed and beautifully modeled fitting inside high collars.
 These figures are presented and sold as a remarkable set reflecting their original presentation and condition.